slvg01/08_returns_management/README.md

 -  Give business insights to the client regarding the returned products situation
 -  Create a model to predict the returns based on provided data.
+-  Insert the predictive model into a App

 # Installation